etolson71/RepData_PeerAssessment1/PA1_template.md

 Before fixing, the average total steps per day was 10766 and meadian is 10765

 The average and median did not change before and after the fix.
 Full days were missing steps and those days were replaced by the average steps from the non-missing days.

+Therefore, there was no impact by imputing the missing value.

 ###Are there differences in activity patterns between weekdays and weekends?
 ####Create a new factor variable in the dataset with two levels - "weekday" and "weekend" indicating whether a given date is a weekday or weekend day.